Infrastructure Planning

 Bike Parking Enhancement Project

-The City of Springfield received $86,500 from Regional Bicycle Enhancement grant funding to strengthen bike infrastructure.
-The funding supports the purchase and install of public bike racks in locations lacking quality bike parking but does not include lighting enhancements or covered structures.
-This project supports bike transportation and recreation throughout Springfield by increasing the availability of safe and secure public bike parking (bike racks).
-Outreach and community engagement will take place in 2022 and 2023, with the installation of bike racks expected in 2024.
+The City of Springfield has been awarded $86,500 in Regional Bicycle Enhancement grant funding to improve bike infrastructure.
+The funding will be used to purchase and install public bike racks in areas with limited or inadequate bike parking, though it does not cover lighting or covered structures.
+This project aims to promote bike transportation and recreation by expanding access to safe, secure bike parking throughout the city.
+Community outreach and engagement occurred in 2022 and 2023, with location selection and design completed in 2024.
+Installation of the bike racks is expected to begin in Fall 2025.

 Springfield Bike Share Expansion